aino/react-native-embryo/README.md

 The `PROD` and `DEV` environment variables are imported into the ``config.js`` file, you can use that to write environment-specific code, f.ex ``if (config.DEV) { // do DEV specific things }``

+## Android specific deployment info

+The embryo automatically adds a temporary `react-native-embryo.keystore` for production prototyping in `~/.gradle/gradle.properties`.
+You should change this before deploying a real app.

+The gradle script will automatically increase it’s `versionCode` when the version has changed (use `yarn run v`), so no need to edit manually.
+It will also rename the `.apk` file according to it’s version.

 ## Linting & static types